 Boosting your mental health, staying in shape, and feeling years younger are just a few benefits of staying active as a senior.
-However, many older adults fail to exercise their brains and bodies, leading to constant tiredness and depression, and health issues.
+However, many older adults fail to exercise their brains and bodies, leading to constant tiredness and depression, and puts them at a higher risk for certain health issues.

 If you or your loved one wants to live their life to the fullest, it’s time to get the blood flowing!
 Whether you walk around the block or play board games with your friends, staying active mentally and physically can do wonders for your health!

 Keep reading to learn about what an active senior is, some fun ways to stay active, and how an assisted living community can help.

 What It Means To Be an Active Senior

 An active senior refers to older adults who enjoy staying active, whether it’s an exercise routine, reading, or playing bingo with friends.
 Active seniors like to engage their minds and body.

 When people get older, they’re afraid their families will “put them away” in a nursing home or force them to join a community where seniors sit around all day and do nothing.
 This isn’t the way of life for active seniors who still enjoy many activities, and they also like living independently with a thriving social life.
 Luckily, if seniors don’t want to live in a standard apartment or home, there are several assisted living facilities where staying active is the main focus.

 Seniors love to stay active!
 With so many hobbies and activities to enjoy, seniors worldwide live very active lifestyles.

 Whether you want to engage your mind, body, or soul, here are some of the top ways older adults can stay active: